-If you were home during an emergency or have just arrived home after an emergency you need to:
+If you were home during an emergency or decide to go home after an emergency you need to:

 - be able to look after yourself if help doesn't come

 - be aware of any dangers and take steps to protect your health and safety

 - if it is safe to do so, help others, including neighbours